Is August Showing a New Normal for US Retail?

-The US retail market saw another month of growth in June, with All Stores increasing by 8.9% YOY, and All stores Less Automotive, Food, Pharmacies up 7.5% YOY.
+The US retail market experienced another impressive month with a growth of 10.4% for All Stores YOY, with All stores Less Automotive, Food, Pharmacies up 8.9% YOY.

-- How have YOU prepared for the change in consumer behaviour?
+- How have YOU prepared for this year’s holiday season?

 US Retail Sales by Product Category, Same Month Comparison

 |Food and Beverage Stores||80,424||74,501||7.95%|

 |Clothing and Accessories Stores||25,999||25,063||3.73%|

 |Electronics and Appliance Stores||7,445||7,854||-5.21%|